Please note that I use affiliate links in this post. Clicking through and making a purchase helps me in a small financial way, thank you!

 If you’re looking for the best time to visit Disneyland, check out these tips including specific dates to avoid Disneyland vacation planning.
 I’ve included my reasons on why you might specifically want to avoid these days.
 Naturally you may have to work around these days if it’s the only time you have available.
 But it’s always great to know ahead of time so you’ll have an idea when Disneyland will be heavily crowded.
 I’ve included additional posts to click through and read that will help you with your vacation plans!

-Planning a Disneyland Vacation?
-These are the Dates to Avoid!
+Planning a Disney Vacation?
+These are the Dates to Avoid at Disneyland!

-Martin Luther King Jr. holiday is on that Monday and kids will be out of school.
+Expect a busy weekend.
+Martin Luther King Jr. holiday is on that Monday and kids will be be out of school.
 Any time there’s a school holiday and a three-day weekend, you can be sure that the parks will be more crowded.
-Other than these few days, January is usually fairly quiet in the parks.
-The chillier weather and frequent rain will keep crowds lower.
+January is usually fairly quiet in the parks when chillier weather and frequent rains keep crowds lower.
+Only time will tell if that pattern holds true in 2020.

 Lunar New Year events at Disneyland will bring additional crowds, but this celebration is worth it!
 Weekends during the event will be very busy so if you want to enjoy the Lunar New Year decor, music and entertainment, I suggest visiting mid-week.